-The Bible describes two vocations for humanity – the stewardship of the world in which we live, and the redemption of what is lost and broken in our own lives and wider society.
+The Bible describes two vocations for humanity – the stewardship of the world in which we live, and the redemption and reformation of what is lost and broken in our own lives and in wider society.

 But this is not the whole story; the Bible paints an amazing picture of a partnership between God and humanity, to both steward and redeem.
-Not in any way an equal partnership, but one in which humanity has the privilege of working hand in hand with God.
+Not in any way an equal partnership, but one in which every one of us has the privilege of knowing God personally and working hand in hand with Him.

 Our highest priority is to respond to what we see God doing in our community and give it some human shape and organisation.

 Recognising that every action and thought has the ability to honour or dishonour our God-given humanity, we prioritise God's place in our individual and collective stories.
 Believing that every person has the power and purpose to contribute to the well-being of other people, we celebrate and encourage the God-given potential that every person possesses.